leocaseiro/WordPress-Plugin-Custom-Options-Plus/readme.txt

 * Value field from varchar(255) to text

-* Correcting following suggestion by Andy Stratton in http://wordpress.org/support/topic/plugin-custom-options-plus-stripslashes-needed-on-submission-of-content?replies=1
+* SQL Injection fix following suggestion by Andy Stratton in http://wordpress.org/support/topic/plugin-custom-options-plus-stripslashes-needed-on-submission-of-content?replies=1

 * New Layout using WP List Table